 - 2018 Santa Barbara County Mudslides

 In 1994, TCTI formed a Line of Duty Death Response Team (LODDRT).
-This team consists of mental health professionals, peer supporters, chaplains, Concerns of Police Survivors (COPS) and works within a collaborative spirit.
-This team has responded to approximately 125 line of duty deaths (LODD) since 1986, members of TCTI have faithfully attended and dedicated their time to police week in Washington, D.C.
+This team consists of mental health professionals, peer supporters and chaplains who work within a collaborative spirit.
+This team has responded to approximately 125 line of duty deaths (LODD) for fire and police departments since 1986.
+Members of TCTI have also faithfully attended and dedicated their time to police week in Washington, D.C., since 1988.

 In 2002, TCTI designed a Website with the interactive user in mind!
 The website contains over 75 articles & handouts, a variety of surveys, tests and measurement tools for self-help on various situations including, Guided Imagery, Visualization, Relaxation Techniques and Breathing Exercises.